A Fair Loss Function for Network Pruning: Introduction

 In this paper, we propose the performance weighted loss function as a simple method for boosting the fairness of data-driven methods for pruning convolutional filters in convolutional neural network image classifiers.
 The goal of our method is to enable the pruning of a significant number of model parameters without significantly exacerbating existing biases.
 The loss function consists of two small tweaks to the standard cross-entropy loss function to prioritize the model's performance for poorly-classified samples over well-classified samples.
 These tweaks can be used to extend existing data-driven pruning methods without requiring explicit attribute information.

-We demonstrate the effectiveness of our approach by pruning classifiers using two different pruning approaches for the CelebA \cite{celeba} and Fitzpatrick17k \cite{fitzpatrick} datasets.
+We demonstrate the effectiveness of our approach by pruning classifiers using two different pruning approaches for the CelebA \cite{celeba}, Fitzpatrick17k \cite{fitzpatrick} and CIFAR-10 \cite{cifar10} datasets.
 Our results show that the performance weighted loss function can enable existing pruning methods to prune neural networks without significantly increasing model bias.